Roger/escrotum/README.rst

     Options:
-      -h, --help                show this help message and exit -v, --version             output version information and exit -s, --select              interactively choose a window or rectnagle with the mouse, cancels with Esc or Rigth Click
+      -h, --help                show this help message and exit -v, --version             output version information and exit -s, --select              interactively choose a window or rectangle with the mouse, cancels with Esc or Rigth Click
       -x XID, --xid=XID         take a screenshot of the xid window